Kluivert clarifies his position on the Saudi League to Koora | Goal.com Kenya

-Dutchman Patrick Kluivert, former coach of the Indonesian national team, has expressed his interest in working in the Saudi Pro League while acknowledging that he had hoped to stay on with Indonesia despite their failure to reach the 2026 World Cup.
+Former Indonesia coach Patrick Kluivert has expressed his interest in joining the Saudi Pro League while acknowledging that he had hoped to stay on with the Garuda squad even after its 2026 World Cup qualifying campaign ended.

 The 49-year-old took charge at a crucial stage last year and guided the team through the Asian World Cup qualifiers.